Notice of Request for Access to Form 477 Broadband Data

 NOTICE OF REQUEST FOR ACCESS TO FORM 477 BROADBAND DATA

-initiates a pleading cycle that would allow any affected provider to oppose such disclosure of Form 477
+pleading cycle that allows any affected provider to oppose such disclosure of Form 477 data.3

 The Commission collects information about Internet access connections to end user locations,